-For both sets of exceptions above, the 387 Math Coprocessor asserts ERROR# when the error occurs and does not wait for the next floating point instruction to be encountered.
+For both sets of exceptions above, the 387 math coprocessor asserts ERROR when the error occurs and does not wait for the next floating-point instruction to be encountered.

-IGNNE# is an input to the Intel486 Microprocessor.
+IGNNE is an input to the Am486DX/DX2 microprocessor.

-When the NE bit in CR0 is cleared, and IGNNE# is asserted, the Intel486 Microprocessor will ignore a user floating point error and continue executing floating point instructions.
-When IGNNE# is negated, the Intel486 Microprocessor will freeze on floating point instructions which get errors (except for the control instructions FNCLEX, FNINIT, FNSAVE, FNSTENV, FNSTCW, FNSTSW, FNSTSW AX, FNE-NI, FNDISI and FNSETPM).
-IGNNE# may be asyn-
+When the NE bit in CR0 is cleared and IGNNE is asserted, the Am486DX/DX2 microprocessor ignores a user floating-point error and continues executing floating-point instructions.
+When IGNNE is negated, the Am486DX/DX2 microprocessor freezes on floating-point instructions that get errors (except for the control instructions FNCLEX, FNINIT, FNSAVE, FNSTENV.
+FNSTCW.
+FNSTSW.
+FNSTSW AX.
+FNENI, FNDISI, and FNSETPM).
+IGNNE can be asynchronous to the Am486DX/DX2 microprocessor clock.

-In systems with user-defined error reporting, the FERR # pin is connected to the interrupt controller.
-When an unmasked floating point error occurs, an interrupt is raised.
-If IGNNE # is high at the time of this interrupt, the Intel486 Microprocessor will freeze (disallowing execution of a subsequent floating point instruction) until the interrupt handler is invoked.
-By driving the IGNNE # pin low (when clearing the interrupt request), the interrupt handler can allow execution of a floating point instruction, within the interrupt handler, before the error condition is cleared (by FNCLEX, FNINIT, FNSAVE or FNSTENV).
-If execution of a non-control floating point instruction, within the floating point interrupt handler, is not needed, the IGNNE # pin can be ted HIGH.
+In systems with user-defined error reporting, the FERR pin is connected to the interrupt controller.
+When an unmasked floating-point error occurs, an interrupt is raised.
+If IGNNE is High at the time of this interrupt, the Am486DX/DX2 microprocessor freezes (disallowing execution of a subsequent floating-point instruction) until the interrupt handler is invoked.
+By driving the IGNNE pin Low (when clearing the interrupt request), the interrupt handler allows execution of a floating-point instruction, within the interrupt handler, before the error condition is cleared (by FNCLEX, FNINIT, FNSAVE, or FNSTENV).
+If execution of a non-control floating-point instruction within the floating-point interrupt handler is unnecessary, the IGNNE pin can be tied High.